0x1B05/english/kaoyan/content/writing.typ

 ===== Essay

-The drawing presents a scene from a soccer field, with a player preparing to take a penalty shot.
-In the player's thought bubble, the goal appears vast, and the goalkeeper seems tiny and easily defeatable.
-Conversely, in the goalkeeper's thought bubble, the goal appears narrow, and he himself seems larger and more imposing.
-This clever illustration highlights the psychological aspect of perspective and confidence in challenging situations.
+#underline[_The drawing presents a scene from_] a soccer field, with a player preparing to *take a penalty shot*. #underline[_In the player's thought bubble,_] the goal appears vast, and the goalkeeper seems tiny and easily defeatable. #underline[_Conversely, in the goalkeeper's thought bubble,_] the goal appears narrow, and he himself seems larger and more *imposing*. #underline[_This clever illustration highlights the psychological aspect_] of perspective and confidence in challenging situations.

-The intended meaning of this drawing is to demonstrate how perception shapes reality.
-The player's confidence in scoring is bolstered by his perception of the goal as large and the goalkeeper as insignificant.
+#underline[_The intended meaning of this drawing is to demonstrate how_] perception *shapes* reality.
+The player's confidence in scoring is *bolstered* by his perception of the goal as large and the goalkeeper as insignificant.
 On the other hand, the goalkeeper's confidence in saving the shot is supported by his perception of himself as large and the goal as small.
 This divergence in perception illustrates how individuals interpret situations based on their mindset and confidence levels.

 To support this view, consider the example of public speaking.
 For a confident speaker, the audience may appear friendly and supportive, making the task seem easier and the speaker more likely to perform well.
 However, for someone with stage fright, the same audience may seem intimidating and judgmental, making the task appear daunting and increasing the likelihood of a poor performance.
 This difference in perception significantly impacts the outcomes, much like the soccer player's and goalkeeper's differing views affect their expectations of success.